fabiocasolari/matrix-rss/README.md

 # matrix-rss
-Simple Matrix RSS Brifge in NodeJS
+Simple Matrix RSS Bridge in NodeJS

 You need to edit file, insert your Matrix Server URL, Bearer Token and your RSS Feed URL with the room id you want message into.